frickerg/mensajs/README.md

 Now this is where the fun begins: Imagine to sit in a lecture and your stomach is growling like crazy.
 It would be way too distracting from this precious lecture if we had to open up the bfh website and search for the menu.

 Since we're programmers, we do everything (or most things) inside a terminal.
-We will eventually be able to check today's menu with only one command!
+We will eventually be able to check today's menu with only one simple command!

 ### On Linux
 Since you use Linux, I assume that you know what you are doing.